 Speaking the bank’s language.

-As soon as the credit facilities were in place, the operating shareholder was able to exercise the “shotgun clause”, which gave the other two partners 30 days to reverse the deal.
+The operating shareholder was able to exercise the “shotgun clause”, which gave the other two partners 30 days to reverse the deal.

 Rhyno Equity Group

 Rhyno is a private equity firm that acquires mid-market manufacturing companies in the GTA.
 Rhyno's partners engaged FirePower to structure the buy-out of a kitchen cabinet maker.